Home Majors Philosophy

-Philosophy Degree
+Philosophy

 Students study fundamental questions about existence, knowledge, ethics, logic, and the nature of mind through rigorous analytical reasoning and the examination of major philosophical traditions.
 Graduates typically pursue careers in law, business ethics, public policy, technology ethics, consulting, and education, or continue to graduate school or law school.
 Philosophy majors consistently score among the highest on the LSAT and GRE, and mid-career earnings are surprisingly competitive.

-What Philosophy Graduates Do
+What Philosophy graduates do

 Your training in formal logic and ethics opens doors to surprisingly technical and lucrative careers.
 A common path is into natural sciences management, where you’ll direct research and development teams, oversee complex budgets, and guide project strategy.
 Here, your job is less about being in the lab and more about using rigorous analysis to resolve technical and ethical dilemmas.
 Others pursue the academic track in philosophy or even mathematics, which involves designing syllabi, leading seminars, publishing research, and mentoring students.
 Advancement in these fields typically involves moving from a hands-on role to a senior position focused on leadership and high-level strategy.